Cover of Finnegans Wake

 GBM Assessment (Score: 8/10)

-Finnegans Wake is widely regarded as the most difficult major novel in the English language, a work that took James Joyce seventeen years to compose.
+Finnegans Wake is held to be the most difficult major novel in the English language, a work that took James Joyce seventeen years to compose.
 Its revolutionary cyclical dream language dismantles the boundaries between languages, histories, and states of consciousness, creating a text that operates simultaneously on countless levels of meaning.
 The novel represents the furthest reach of literary experimentation in the twentieth century.

 Europe on the Brink, 1937-1939